 This document defines and describes the operational interfaces that must be supported for resources to be integrated into the European Grid Infrastructure (EGI), and is an updated version of MS407 [R 6].
+The basic operational interfaces that must be supported for resources to be integrated into EGI consist of a management interface, a monitoring interface, an accounting interface, a support interface and an additional graphical dashboard interface.

-During the first year of the project activities focussed on the integration of four middleware stacks: ARC, gLite, GLOBUS and UNICORE.
-The integration of ARC was completed during the first project year, while two task forces were set-up to steer the integration of UNICORE [R 73] and GLOBUS[R 74] which saw the involvement of the technology providers and of the relevant Resource Providers.
+During the first year of the project activities focussed on the integration of four middleware stacks: ARC, gLite, Globus and UNICORE.
+The integration of ARC was completed during the first project year, while two task forces were set-up to steer the integration of UNICORE [R 73] and Globus [R 74] which saw the involvement of the technology providers and of the relevant Resource Providers.
 This document presents the works of the task forces and accomplishments.

 For each of the operational tools we describe the steps necessary to integrate a new middleware stack into the production infrastructure.
 This is followed by a detailed analysis of each middleware stack and the related medium-term development plans relevant to their operational interoperability.

-In summary the integration of gLite and ARC can be considered complete while for UNICORE and Globus the now existing SAM Nagios probes have to be fully integrated and an operational subset of them has to be defined.
-Also integration into the accounting system is still outstanding for those two middlewares.
-The integration into the Operational Dashboard is expected to work out of the box, though (see also integration overview table [Table 1]).
+For integration of UNICORE and Globus in the management interface GOCDB a number of service types have been integrated and some remain to be consider for integration (ARC is already fully integrated in GOCDB).